bookofproofs/bookofproofs.github.io/_sources/history/13th-century.md

 ### 1295
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Bradwardine/">Thomas Bradwardine</a>
-: An English mathematician and theologian who examined Aristotle's theories of dynamics.
+: An English mathematician and theologian who examined <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Aristotle/">Aristotle</a>'s theories of dynamics.